Staz/nz-covid19-data/README.md

 `scripts/waybackmachine/processmohpagesnapshots.ts` renames each snaphot according to the date of the data contained within the page: `YYYY-MM-DDTHH:mm.html` (ISO 8601)

 ### Coming Soon

+- Automatically pull down latest OWID and JHU CSSE data within 10 mins of it being updated

 - NZ data from the [Human Mortality Database](https://www.mortality.org/)